 Don’t have cash?
 With most shopping centers you can use a Chinese ATM to get cash.

 Also, it’s a good idea to use small bills anyway.
-The use of large denominations is just begging for people to give you back fake bills.
+The use of large denominations is just begging for people to scam you in China by giving you back fake bills.

 Final Thoughts: Enjoy Yourself !